mstksg/inCode/copy/entries/trie.md

 Nothing
 ```

-Note that because `Map`s have lazy keys by default, we only ever generate
+Note that because `Map`s have lazy values by default, we only ever actually
-"lookuppers" for subtries under keys that we eventually descend on; any other
+generate "lookuppers" for subtries under keys that we eventually descend on;
-subtries will be ignored (and no lookuppers are ever generated for them).
+any other subtries will be ignored (and no lookuppers are ever generated for
+them).

 In the end, this version has all of the same performance characteristics as the
 explicitly recursive one; we're assembling a "lookupper" that stops as soon as